 DFPC: A DFPC representative must be on site for an EFF evaluation.
 DFPC will assist the county sheriff in the analysis of the wildfire's actual or potential condition to exceed the county's suppression capability.
 This information will be provided to the DFPC Director (or designee), who will make the final decision on EFF applicability.
 It is the duty of the Regional FMO or their representative to evaluate and report the situation to the Director of DFPC and to formally request implementation of EFF.
-DFPC requires that an Emergency Fire Fund Analysis Form (DFPC-01, see EXHIBIT C) be prepared on all non-federal fires, including fires on Denver Water land, that have the potential to exceed County control capabilities.
+DFPC requires that an Emergency Fire Fund Analysis Form (DFPC-01) be prepared on all non-federal fires, including fires on Denver Water land, that have the potential to exceed County control capabilities.
 The County Sheriff, or his designee, should use this form to help determine if a fire might be eligible for EFF designation.

-Eagle County Sheriff: as Fire Warden for the County (CRS 30-10-513), the Sheriff will represent the County in the request for EFF declaration to the DFPC district, and subsequent delegations and assumptions of duty (DFPC #4, #6).
+Eagle County Sheriff: as Fire Warden for the County (CRS 30-10-513), the Sheriff will represent the County in the request for EFF declaration to the DFPC district, and subsequent delegations and assumptions of duty (DFPC #3, #6).
 The Sheriff will coordinate other County entities in his representation.
 The County Sheriff or his designee is responsible for initiating a written analysis of the fire to help determine if a request for EFF implementation is warranted.

-Eagle County Commissioners: are signatories to the DFPC #4 "Assumption of Fire Control Duty" for fires the DFPC Director approves for EFF.
+Eagle County Commissioners: are signatories to the DFPC #3 "Assumption of Fire Control Duty" for fires the DFPC Director approves for EFF.
 The Sheriff or Emergency Manager will facilitate obtaining a signature from the BOCC.
-Delay in signing the DFPC #4 may result in increased costs for the county.
+Delay in signing the DFPC #3 may result in increased costs for the county.
+All EFF fires will utilize a Unified Command consisting of, at a minimum, the County Sheriff or designee and DFPC.
+If land administered by another agency is threatened or involved, that agency will provide a member of the Unified Command.